A delightful way to stay connected

 In a series of technical feasibility spikes, we dove into API documentation, experimented with connectors to support access to third-party data, and built prototypes to help Josh learn quickly and de-risk his product idea.

-After the Discovery phase, we continued this work by building a proof-of-concept mobile app that Josh could test-drive and demo to partners and investors.
+After the Discovery phase, we continued this work by building a proof-of-concept mobile app.

 Diagram showing the user flow for the Knect MVP.